Skotte Jacobsson

 Skotte Jacobsson (24 February 1888 – 8 October 1964) was a Swedish track and field athlete who competed in the 1912 Summer Olympics.
 During that competition, he finished 17th in the triple jump competition.
-In the 100 metres event he was eliminated in the first round and in the 200 metres event he was eliminated in the semi-finals.
-In the decathlon competition he retired after four event.
+In the 100 metres event, he was eliminated in the first round, and in the 200 metres event he was eliminated in the semi-finals.
+In the decathlon competition, he retired after four events.